edx/datajam/README.md

 Login to the LMS and CMS with the user "datajam@edx.org" with password "datajam."

+## Cleaning Up

+Once you are done working in the virtual environment you can shut it down by running `./edx-datajam halt` from the host environment.
+If you want to continue working after halting, you can restart it by running `./edx-datajam start`.
+If you never want to work with it again, you can destroy the environment using `./edx-datajam destroy`.
+Note that destroying the environment will delete any files stored in the virtual environment excluding the repositories that are stored in the host environment and NFS mounted into the virtual environment.

 # Issues / Workarounds

-See this [wiki page](https://github.com/edx/datajam/wiki/Workarounds-for-Issues)
+See this [wiki page](https://github.com/edx/datajam/wiki/Workarounds-for-Issues) There is also an [FAQ](https://github.com/edx/datajam/wiki/Tips-and-FAQ)